dy/save-file/readme.md

 # save-file [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

 Save file in node/browser.
-In browser it prompts save file dialog, in node it creates file.
+In browser it prompts save file dialog, in node it creates a file.

 * Provides common interface for both node/browser.
-* Fixes dialog race in browser − when multiple save files are called at the same time.
+* Fixes dialog race in browser − when multiple save-files are called at the same time.
-* Handles any types of input data − _Buffer_, _ArrayBuffer_, _Blob_, dataURI string, _ImageData_, _TypedArray_ etc.
+* Handles any types of input data − _Buffer_, _ArrayBuffer_, _ArrayBufferView_, _File_, _Blob_, data-uri string, _ImageData_ etc.
 * Resolves relative paths in node to the directory of caller module.

 ## Usage